 The late 1920s and early ’30s saw Rolex at its most creative and dynamic.
 Having launched the world’s first truly waterproof and commercially successful (Oyster) watch in 1926, this relatively young company, est. 1906, went on to launch its first automatic waterproof wristwatch, the Oyster Perpetual Chronometer in 1934.
 These groundbreaking achievements are the foundations on which the company we know today was built.
 However, even at this early stage of development, this highly ambitious company offered a wide range of models to the market, many of which we seldom see today, due to relatively low production numbers.

-The wristwatch we see here is just such an example, which if we take a moment to consider, bears little relationship with the pocket watch from which it descended only fifteen or twenty years earlier and which continued to remain popular right up and until the Second World War.
+The wristwatch we see here is just such an example, which if we take a moment to consider, bears little relationship with the pocket watch from which it descended only fifteen or twenty years earlier and which continued to remain popular until the Second World War.

-The example here is notable for its wonderful ‘art-deco’ dial, its immaculate and rare 9ct pink gold case, and its incredible straight lugs.
+The example here is notable for its wonderful ‘art-deco’ dial and its immaculate and rare 9ct pink gold case with incredible straight lugs.

-While this was originally made and sold as a gent’s watch it would be equally suitable for a lady today, as this is not a large watch by modern-day standards.
+Although this was originally made and sold as a gentleman’s watch, it is equally suitable for a lady today, as this is not a large watch by modern-day standards.

-Many rectangular watches of this period carried dials with a classic ‘art-deco’ dial and this can be seen, in the design of the numerals.
-The wonderful black Standard Arabic numerals look perfectly in place against the white dial and are swept by blued steel index hands.
+Many rectangular watches of this period carried dials with a classic ‘art-deco’ dial and this can be seen here in the design of the numerals.
+The wonderful black standard Arabic numerals look perfectly in place against the silver dial and are swept by blued steel index hands.
 Square and rectangular watch dials present certain challenges to dial designers, but here, this watch is simply outstanding.

-This dial is simply signed ‘Rolex Rolco’ underneath at 12 and ‘Swiss Made’ at the bottom below the subsidiary seconds dial.
+This dial is simply signed ‘Rolex Rolco’ underneath 12 with ‘Swiss Made’ at the bottom below the subsidiary seconds dial.